microsoft/azure-health-data-services-workshop/Challenge-00 - Check prerequisites and configure environment/Readme.md

 ## Introduction

-In this preliminary challenge, you will be checking your basic knowledge, Azure environment, and other prerequisites of the workshop to ensure you are ready for Challenge-01 and beyond.
+In this preliminary challenge, you will be checking your Azure environment and other prerequisites of the workshop to ensure you are ready for Challenge-01 and beyond.

 ## Learning Objectives for Challenge-00

-+ Understand the general learner goals of this workshop
++ Understand the general learner goals of this workshop.
-+ Check the knowledge prerequisites for this workshop
++ Check the knowledge prerequisites for this workshop.
-+ Check that your Azure environment is ready for this workshop
++ Check that your Azure environment is ready for this workshop.

 ## Background